 What is "fibromyalgia"?
 Heck, I'm not even sure of the spelling, but that's it phonetically, anyway.
 Thanks.

-Fibromyalgia causes fatigue, pain in the muscles and ligaments (not the joints), and a number of tender spots on the body, where even a small bit of pressure causes pain.
-This pain is commonly seen in the neck, upper and lower back, hips, elbows, and knees.
-Beyond these symptoms, fibromyalgia shows itself in a number of other ways, which may include:
+Fibromyalgia, formerly thought of as an imaginary or psychosomatic condition, is, in fact, a chronic illness.
+While it most often affects women in their mid-thirties to late-fifties, it also affects men and children.
+The American College of Rheumatology (ACR) estimates that the condition affects between two to four percent of the United States population.
+It causes fatigue, pain in the muscles and ligaments (not the joints), and a number of tender spots on the body, where even a small bit of pressure causes pain.
+This pain is commonly felt in the neck, upper and lower back, hips, elbows, and knees.
+Beyond these symptoms, fibromyalgia shows itself in a number of other ways, including:

 - Stiffness, especially in the morning